junymc/junymc.github.io/_posts/2020-03-15-final_project_for_flatiron_-_react_redux.markdown

 ```

 React components implement a render() method that takes input data and returns what to display.
 Components are independent and reusable bits of code.
-It has properties called `props` and parent component pass it down to its child component just like arguments.
+It has properties called `props` and parent component passes it down to its child component just like arguments.
 In my application, App.js is the very top parent component of all.
-It pass down user, token and setCurrentUser to most of the components so they can access to those props.
+It passes down `user`, `token` and `setCurrentUser` props to most of the components so they can access to those props.

 ```
 import React from 'react'